absognety/git-integrate/README.md

 6. Add `.gitignore` to ignore redundant local cache, untracked files, hidden system files, files generated at run time.

 ## How to deploy this:
+0. Create a personal access token for your github account and add it to the environment variables so that sdk will read it.
+(In Linux based systems: Add it to ~/.bashrc - export GIT_ACCESS_TOKEN=XXXXXXXXXXXXXXXXXYYYYYYYYY).
 1. Clone this repository using `git clone https://github.com/absognety/git-integrate.git`.
 2. Navigate to git repository directory (cd `git-integrate`).
 3. Do `pip install -e .`